Samanta Morrison Samanta Morrison

 Mellody Massaquoi Mellody Massaquoi

-Bringing Darkness to Light: Recy Taylor
+Darkness to Light: Recy Taylor

 Black women are neither here to save the world – or you! - and Black women are not less human either.